gevent-on-pypy/pypycore/README.md

 pypycore
 ========

-gevent.core implemented as cffi module, might be used with pypy
+gevent.core implemented as cffi module, might be used with pypy (someday)